Theun Hinboun Power Company | Laos CSR Shoot for $700M Project

 Behind the Scenes

-Interestingly, none of the photos I created were used in the company’s official communications—they’re still using the same shots they’ve relied on for years.
+Interestingly, none of the photos I created were used in the company’s official communications—they’re still using the same ancient shots they’ve relied on for years.
 Regardless, I managed to capture some outstanding images.
-After a rough start, a fantastic staff appeared seemingly out of nowhere, helping to completely save the project.
-Their support was invaluable, and the final shots reflect the effort and teamwork that went into this CSR initiative.
+After a rough start, a fantastic staff member appeared seemingly out of nowhere, and completely saved the project.
+His support was invaluable, and the final shots reflect the effort and knowledge of that one guy.

 There was a coffee-table book produced from this shoot.